 A construction helper assists construction tradespeople—plumbers, electricians, carpenters, masons, painters, welders, and roofers—on construction sites.
-He or she performs basic tasks that require moderate training.
+They perform basic tasks that require moderate training.
 For example, a helper carries materials and tools, hands tools to tradespeople when they request them, and cleans work areas.